inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

 Each item in this list represents a different source of data that is open in the map window.
-In the example above, “Data Layer 2” is the OpenStreetMap data that we want to edit.
+In the example above, “Data Layer 2” is the OSM data that we want to edit.
 “Markers” are the waypoints from the GPS, and “30 Juni 2011.gpx” is the track from the GPS.
 Finally, “Field Papers” is the layer created when we added our Field Paper into JOSM.